sdwheeler/tools-by-sean/modules/sdwheeler.GitTools/README.md

 in the `\Git` directory at the root of all drives on the system.
 Many of the commands in this module depend on this data to function properly.

+## Requirements

+This module require PowerShell 7 or later.
+It also depends on the following tools:

+- The **posh-git** module for Git status information
+- The **Git** command line tool

+Many of the commands rely on the `git` command line tool to perform Git operations.
+Most `git` commands must be run in a Git repository folder.
+Therefore, many of the commands in this module require you to be in a Git repository folder when you run them.
+Some of the command change the working directory to the root of the repository before running the `git` commands.
+Then they change back to the original working directory when they are done.

 ## Layout of Git repositories

-I keep all of my Git repositories in a `\Git` directory at the root of each drive on my system.
+I keep all my Git repositories in a `\Git` directory at the root of each drive on my system.
 For example, if I have a drive `D:`, I would keep my repositories in `D:\Git`.
 I can have multiple drives, and each drive can have its own `\Git` directory.
 In the `\Git` directory, there are subfolders used to organize repositories by category.
 Then each repository is a subfolder within one